mdadm(8) — Linux manual page

 must be allowed to migrate through matching POLICY domains in the

-is only necessary that different spare groups use different
+only necessary that different spare groups use different names.

-active devices than necessary for the complete array, and has no
+devices than necessary for the complete array, and has no spare

-spare devices, it will look for another array in the same spare
+devices, it will look for another array in the same spare group

-group that has a full complement of working drives and a spare.
+that has a full complement of working drives and a spare.
+It will

-It will then attempt to remove the spare from the second array
+then attempt to remove the spare from the second array and add it

-and add it to the first.
-If the removal succeeds but the adding
+to the first.
+If the removal succeeds but the adding fails, then

-will look at the rules of spare migration specified by POLICY
+look at the rules of spare migration specified by POLICY lines in

-lines in mdadm.conf and then follow similar steps as above if a
+mdadm.conf and then follow similar steps as above if a matching

 GROW MODE top